gemini-testing/html-reporter/docs/en/static-image-accepter.md

 }
 ```

-* The accepter is ignored unless the `enabled` flag is set and the report is opened in static mode. `repositoryUrl`, `pullRequestUrl`, and `serviceUrl` are mandatory; missing values disable the feature inside the bundle.【F:lib/static/modules/static-image-accepter.ts†L36-L52】
+* The accepter is ignored unless the `enabled` flag is set and the report is opened in static mode. `repositoryUrl`, `pullRequestUrl`, and `serviceUrl` are mandatory; missing values disable the feature inside the bundle.
 * Images collected for committing always reference the stored baseline path.
-The accepter throws if the underlying tool cannot provide a `refImg.relativePath`, because the service needs the final repository-relative destination for each file.【F:lib/static/modules/static-image-accepter.ts†L54-L82】
+The accepter throws if the underlying tool cannot provide a `refImg.relativePath`, because the service needs the final repository-relative destination for each file.
-* `axiosRequestOptions` (optional) are forwarded to the HTTP client used by the report UI so you can tweak timeouts, headers, or authentication parameters required by your service.【F:lib/static/modules/actions/static-accepter.ts†L58-L107】
+* `axiosRequestOptions` (optional) are forwarded to the HTTP client used by the report UI so you can tweak timeouts, headers, or authentication parameters required by your service.

 ## High-level workflow

 1. Reviewers browse the static report, stage the screenshots they want to promote, and open the **Commit** dialog.
-2. html-reporter gathers the staged entries, fetches the binary data for each actual image, and builds a `multipart/form-data` payload that includes repository metadata, the chosen commit message, and every image file.【F:lib/static/modules/actions/static-accepter.ts†L69-L107】
+2. html-reporter gathers the staged entries, fetches the binary data for each actual image, and builds a `multipart/form-data` payload that includes repository metadata, the chosen commit message, and every image file.
 3. The payload is sent as an HTTP `POST` request to the configured `serviceUrl`.
-Upload progress is exposed in the UI so reviewers can monitor large batches.【F:lib/static/modules/actions/static-accepter.ts†L108-L115】
+Upload progress is exposed in the UI so reviewers can monitor large batches.
 4. Your accepter service performs authentication, verifies the request, stores the uploaded screenshots, and updates the PR branch (for example by creating a commit or opening a follow-up PR).
 It runs persistently so it can be reused across reports and CI runs.
 5. On any HTTP status between 200 (inclusive) and 400 (exclusive) the UI treats the operation as successful, marks images as committed, stores their identifiers in local storage to avoid duplicate work, and shows a success notification.
-Non-2xx responses bubble up as errors in the UI.【F:lib/static/modules/actions/static-accepter.ts†L116-L148】
+Non-2xx responses bubble up as errors in the UI.

 ## HTTP API contract